-Anyone can point their iPhone camera at an amazing view, but it takes a more skilled photographer to create a truly stunning landscape photo.
+Anyone can point their iPhone camera at an amazing view, but it takes a more skilled photographer to create truly stunning landscape photography.
 In fact, with the right techniques you can turn a very ordinary landscape into a beautiful and compelling image.
 The key to great landscape photography is to compose your shot with thought and intention.
 In this tutorial you’ll discover ten essential composition techniques that will turn your iPhone landscape photography into something you can be really proud of.

 1. Include An Interesting Focal Point

 When you look at a scene with your eyes, you’re taking in the whole experience.
 You can move your head, listen to the sounds around you, and notice the changing light.

 But when you take a photo of that glorious vista, it can look boring and nothing like the picture in your head.

 Taking a photo is different from just looking at a scene.
 You have to be a hunter to hunt out what will bring that scene to life.

 An interesting focal point will catch the viewer’s attention and keep them interested in your photo.